Paleogenetics: Ancient disease

-Studying DNA of the deceased also allows us to look at the medical history of the human species.
-By looking back, we can discover when certain diseases first appeared and began to afflict humans.
+Studying DNA of the deceased also allows us to look at the medical history of human and animal species by looking specifically at DNA of pathogens that once infected them.
+By looking back, we can discover when certain diseases first appeared and began to afflict different species, including humans.
+Origins of different diseases have become known through this ancient DNA analysis, including Yersinia pestis (plague), Mycobacterium tuberculosis (tuberculosis) and Variola virus (smallpox).